ZIP codes in the Philippines

 Additionally, locations such as Basilio Fernando Air Base, Cesar Basa Air Base, Central Luzon State University, Clark Special Economic Zone, Mactan-Cebu International Airport, Francisco Bangoy International Airport, Laguna Technopark, Ninoy Aquino International Airport (NAIA), Manila Domestic Airport (NAIA Terminals 2 & 4), Philippine Military Academy, University of Mindanao, University of the Philippines Los Baños (College Los Baños), and Villamor Air Base have one code each.

 A bill currently in the House of Representatives is set to expand the ZIP code from a four-digit numeric system to a seven-letter alphanumeric code, more clearly encoding the region, city, and barangay.

+Originally, Philippine ZIP codes had five digits.
+The first digit represented the zone or region, the second and third represented the province, and the fourth and fifth digits represented the municipality or city where the post office was located.
+For example, Cebu City was 80201.